qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/PresenceApi.md

 - **Accept**: application/json

 <a name="getOrganizationPresenceList"></a>
-# **getOrganizationPresenceList**
-> List getOrganizationPresenceList(organizationId)

-Gets the list of people currently inside the organization&#39;s trackingArea.
+## **GET** /presence/organization/{organizationId}

 Gets the list of people currently inside the organization&#39;s trackingArea.
 The organization is required to track people with trackingMode: authenticated.
 Only web-app administrators can access this end-point.

 ### Parameters